Proposed Revisions, Chapter 4605

 “Submitter” would mean a health care provider or laboratory that collects and submits clinical materials to the Minnesota Department of Health under this rule.

-- Laboratory testing methods or capabilities are not sufficient or adequate to determine the presence of a certain pathogen.
+- Laboratory testing methods or capabilities are not sufficient or adequate to determine the presence of a certain pathogen;

-- Surveillance needs change.
+- Surveillance needs have changed; or

 - Current rules from the Office of Revisor of Statutes, State of Minnesota.